call-learning/H5P.SoftSkills.H5P/H5P.SoftSkills/ARCHITECTURE.md

 ## Global Architecture

-Here are few notes on some decision and ways we architectured the application.
+Here are few notes on some decision and ways we architected the application.

 ### Global architecture